-FEMA ultimately has the responsibility to ensure that a project is compliant with Federal laws related to the environment and historic preservation.
+FEMA has the responsibility to ensure that a project is compliant with Federal laws related to the environment and historic preservation.
 As such, FEMA may identify additional Environmental Historic Preservation ("EHP") compliance review activities necessary to facilitate project approval, such as the completion of environmental impact statements, environmental assessments, Phase I environmental site assessments, biological assessments, archeological or standing structures surveys and documentation, wetlands delineations, and air quality conformity analyses or determinations.
 Costs may be incurred for significant EHP compliance review activities and/or EHP mitigation measures.
 FEMA may determine that some costs for significant EHP compliance review activities or EHP mitigation measures are reimbursable.
 In other instances, FEMA may remove projects from funding consideration.
-For more information on FEMA's review of the State's application, please see FEMA's Hazard Mitigation Assistance Guidance (2015).
+For more information on FEMA's review of the State's application, please see Hazard Mitigation Assistance Program and Policy Guide (fema.gov) (2023).